tanvir-git/odoo-documentation/content/applications/sales/sales/amazon_connector/manage.rst

 Issue invoices and register payments
 ====================================

-You can issue invoices for Amazon orders in Odoo.
+You can issue invoices for Amazon orders in CoquiAPPs.
 Click **Create Invoice** in the sales order to do so.
 You can also do it in batch from the list view of orders.
 Then, confirm and send the invoices to your customers.